aswin6373/odin-recipes/README.md

 1. Clone the repository.
 2. Open `index.html` in your web browser to view the main page.
 3. Click on any recipe link to view the details of that recipe.

+## Enhancements

+- Made images on the homepage clickable links.
+- Set background color to white and font color to black.
+- Increased the distance between list items and images.
+- Applied 3D effect on image hover using box-shadow, transition, and transform properties.

 ## License